robben-ar/intelmq-docker/README.md

 docker-compose -f docker-compose-dev.yml up
 ```

-And work with files in intelmq/intelmq-bots/gitRepo
+And work with your src files in volumes/intelmq-bots/

-To reload the running bots in intelmqmanager with:
+To test your changes you just need to reload the running bots in intelmqmanager with:

 `docker exec -it intelmq-docker_intelmq_1 update`